Skip to main content

 Navigation: Select Grants Tile > Select Grant Campus Reports from the left menu (access available with a SAR role “Research Administration”)

-In Grant Campus Reports (formally Report2Web), you can access very useful reports such as:
+In Grant Campus Reports (formerly Report2Web), you can access beneficial reports such as:

-- Active Projects Overspent For 3 Consecutive Months: – List of projects where the Total Expenditures exceed the Total Budget for three (3) consecutive months.
-Projects will be grouped based on projects expiring in the future and projects already past the project end date.
+• Active Projects Overspent For 3 Consecutive Months: – List of projects where the Total Expenditures exceed the Total Budget for three (3) consecutive months.
+Projects will be grouped by those expiring in the future and those already past their end dates.

-- Active Projects With F & A Upper Limit: List of projects where the Effective Status of the project is “Active” and the amount in the “Overall Limit” attribute amount is greater than $0.
-An upper limit may exist for projects where F&A has been limited by the agency or technological restrictions.
+• Active Projects With F & A Upper Limit: List of projects where the Effective Status of the project is “Active” and the amount in the “Overall Limit” attribute is greater than $0.
+An upper limit may exist for projects where the agency or technological restrictions have limited F&A.

-- X C&G Extension means a PMR routed to C&G that final pending approval.
+• X C&G Extension means a PMR routed to C&G that is final pending approval.

 Annual/Final Technical Reports

-- Please note in the contract the due date for annual progress reports and final technical reports.
+• Please note the contract’s due date for annual progress reports and final technical reports.

-- Failure to comply with annual/final technical reports not only affects future funding for the Department and College but the entire University.
+• Failure to comply with annual/final technical reports affects future funding for the Department, College, and the entire University.

-- Email a copy of all technical reports submitted to Post-Award Officer Richard Duckworth as this will satisfy both the college and university file.
+• Please email a copy of all technical reports submitted to Post-Award Officer Richard Duckworth.
+This will satisfy both the college and university files.

 NSF: What is the difference between an Annual, Final, Interim, and Project Outcomes Report?

-- Annual Project Reports (APRs) are required for all multi-year grants including Standard and Continuing Grants and Cooperative Agreements.
+• Annual Project Reports (APRs) are required for all multi-year grants, including Standard and Continuing Grants and Cooperative Agreements.
 Unless otherwise specified in the grant award, annual project reports should be submitted electronically no later than 90 calendar days prior to the end of the current reporting budget period.
-In the case of continuing grants, failure to submit timely reports may delay the processing of funding increments.
+For continuing grants, failure to submit timely reports may delay processing of funding increments.
 Failure to submit timely reports will delay the processing of additional funding and administrative actions, including, but not limited to, no-cost extensions.
 All Annual Project Reports for each reporting period must be completed before submission of a Final Project Report.

-- Final Project Reports (FPRs) are required for all Standard Grant, Continuing Grant, Cooperative Agreement, and Individual Fellowship (Individual Institutions only and when applicable or cited in solicitations) award types.
-NSF awards require that the PI submit a Final Project Report to the cognizant NSF Program Officer within no later than 120 calendar days following the end date of the award.
-The final project report is a vital, and required, part of the award closeout process.
+• Final Project Reports (FPRs) are required for all Standard Grant, Continuing Grant, Cooperative Agreement, and Individual Fellowship (Individual Institutions only and when applicable or cited in solicitations) award types.
+NSF awards require that the PI submit a Final Project Report to the cognizant NSF Program Officer within no later than 120 calendar days following the award’s end date.
+The final project report is a vital part of the award closeout process.
 By submitting the report, you are indicating that the scope of work for the project has been completed and you do not anticipate any further actions on the award, including a no-cost extension, supplemental funding, or transfer (PI Transfer).
 No actions are permitted on a project once the final project report has been approved.
 If you have questions regarding your award, contact your cognizant Program Officer or the Division of Grants and Agreements official listed on your award notice.

-- Project Outcomes Reports (PORs) apply to all Standard Grant, Continuing Grant, and Cooperative Agreements.
-This report serves as a summary, prepared specifically for the public, of the nature and outcomes of the project.
-Unless otherwise specified in the grant, project outcomes reports must be submitted electronically via Research.gov no later than 120 calendar days following the end date of the award.
+• Project Outcomes Reports (PORs) apply to all Standard Grants, Continuing Grants, and Cooperative Agreements.
+This report, prepared specifically for the public, summarizes the project’s nature and outcomes.
+Unless otherwise specified in the grant, project outcomes reports must be submitted electronically via Research.gov no later than 120 calendar days following the award’s end date.

-- Interim Project Reports (IPRs) are not required and are used to update the progress of a project at any time during or before the award period ends.
+• Interim Project Reports (IPRs) are not required but are used to update project progress at any time, including before the award period ends.
 An Interim Report can be submitted at any time and does not count as an Annual or Final Project Report.
-Interim project reports are rarely required, but they are an optional mechanism to provide additional information to the program officer.
+They are rarely required but provide an optional mechanism for providing additional information to the program officer.
 If required, these reports will be specified in the cooperative agreement or solicitation.